semgrep/semgrep-docs/docs/experiments/project-depends-on.md

 Findings produced by rules with the `r2c-internal-project-depends-on` rule can be of two types: _reachable_ and _nonreachable_.

 - A _reachable_ finding is one with both a dependency match and a pattern match: a vulnerable dependency was found and the vulnerable part of the dependency (according to the patterns in the rule) is used somewhere in the code.
 - An _unreachable_ finding is one with only a dependency match.
 Reachable findings are reported as coming from the code that was pattern matched.
 Unreachable findings are reported as coming from the lockfile that was dependency matched.
-Both kinds of findings specify their kind, along with all matched dependencies, in the `extra` field of Semgrep's JSON output, using the `dependency_match_only` and `dependency_matches` fields, respectively.
+For both types of findings, Semgrep specifies whether they are unreachable or reachable along with all matched dependencies, in the extra field of Semgrep's JSON output, using the dependency_match_only and dependency_matches fields, respectively.

 A finding is only considered reachable if the file containing the pattern match actually depends on the dependencies in the lockfile containing the dependency match.
 A file depends on a lockfile if it is the nearest lockfile going up the directory tree.